dotnet/docs/docs/standard/design-guidelines/interface.md

  Doing this helps to validate the interface design.
 For example, <xref:System.Collections.Generic.List%601.Sort%2A?displayProperty=nameWithType> consumes the <xref:System.Collections.Generic.IComparer%601?displayProperty=nameWithType> interface.

- **X DO NOT** add members to an interface that has previously shipped.
+ ❌ DO NOT add members to an interface that has previously shipped.

  Doing so would break implementations of the interface.
 You should create a new interface in order to avoid versioning problems.